Contents

 If you ship containers and you aren’t scanning them, Trivy is the lowest-effort, highest-return change you can make this week.
 It’s a single binary, it runs offline once the database is cached, it covers images and code and IaC, and it costs nothing.
 Wire it into CI with a sensible severity floor and --ignore-unfixed, keep a triage file, and rebuild on slim bases.

 Who is this for?
 Anyone running other people’s images in production — which is everyone.
 It won’t make you bulletproof; nothing does.
-But “we knew about it and chose to ship anyway” is a defensible position.
-“We had no idea what was in the image” is not.
+But “we knew about it, assessed the risk, and chose to ship anyway” is a defensible position you can stand behind in a post-incident review.
+“We had no idea what was in the image” is not, and never will be.

 Advertisement